hiddify/hiddify.com/docs/index.md

        - Keeping both your operating system and Hiddify software up-to-date

     5. **Transparency of Configuration**
-       Hiddify allows users to configure their own servers, giving you full control over proxy settings and data.
-This transparency ensures you can maintain secure configurations and adjust them as needed.
+       Hiddify Manager enables users to configure their own servers, providing complete control over proxy settings and data.
+This transparency ensures that users can maintain secure configurations and modify them as needed.
+Similarly, the Hiddify app offers users and developers the flexibility to customize and adjust settings, including proxy configurations and connection management, to meet their specific needs.
+Being open-source, the app allows visibility of any modifications or improvements, ensuring that users retain full control over their app experience while safeguarding security and privacy at every stage.

     By following these steps, you can be more confident in Hiddify’s security as a privacy and anti-censorship tool.